-ADSS Server is feature rich to minimise IT operations time.
+ADSS Server is feature rich to increase IT efficiency.
 The simple installation wizard, the automatic checking of system integrity and auto-archiving and alerting ensure the system runs without daily operator involvement.
 The detailed transaction logs and detailed request/response viewers reduce support desk time in resolving operational issues.
 ADSS CA Server is also able to run an automatic upgrade process for its settings and data to run the latest version of software.

 To prevent database bloating ADSS Server can be configured to automatically archive database log records.
 As the archive log files are created and written to disk, they are digitally signed to provide authentication and integrity.
 The archived files can later be imported, verified and viewed within the transaction log viewer.